-I can recall growing up with lots of language (explicit or implicit) that the way to see human nature is through the lens of a fixed growth mindset.
+I can recall growing up with lots of languages (explicit or implicit) that the way to see human nature is through the lens of a fixed growth mindset.
 That is, seeing some people as being born with the talent needed to be a success.
 While this can make sense on the surface when you see—as a parent, let’s say—natural piles of differing outcomes from your kids start forming all around you.
 Before you know it, distinctions get made, lines drawn, and we see us making “He is this way, He is just not wired that way”, or “She was always that go-getter….She was never the one who self-started things…..”
-This messaging on the brain ironically erodes the very thing one needs in life for success—calling bullshit on one’s self when things hit the fan, and preventing the knee jerk reaction to blame.
+This messaging on the brain ironically erodes the very thing one needs in life for success—calling bullshit on one’s self when things hit the fan and preventing the knee jerk reaction to blame.

-For it is the growth mindset—not the fixed mindset—that we are actually born with that craves opportunity to fail well.
+For it is the growth mindset—not the fixed mindset—that we are actually born with that craves the opportunity to fail well.

 But parents reduce dissonance with their own brains making up stories on who these people are in front of them.
 And this all gets worse over time, as parents reward certain behaviors and misdirect praise turning us into “fixed mindset’ people.
 The corporate world also buys into this in many ways, even if just subtly.
 So, a courageous leader to see the water we all are swimming in….not just the “good fish.

-Dr. Kevin Fleming is Founder of an innovative neuroscience-based consulting, advising, and technology firm called Grey Matters International, Inc. and works as a thought leader all over the world, specializing in breakthrough-making with human beings when rational self-help and therapy methods haven’t been successful.
+Dr. Kevin Fleming is the Founder of an innovative neuroscience-based consulting, advising, and technology firm called Grey Matters International, Inc. and works as a thought leader all over the world, specializing in breakthrough-making with human beings when rational self-help and therapy methods haven’t been successful.
 He can be reached at